Millennials and Church Attendance

 So why don't Millennials attend church?

-According to Statistics for Mission, the total worshipping community of churches across the Church of England in 2015 was 1,142,000 people, of whom 20% were aged under 18, 50% were aged 18-69 and 30% were aged 70 or over.
+According to Statistics for Mission, across the Church of England in 2016 the total Worshipping Community was 1,139,000 people, of whom 20% were aged under 18, 49% were aged 18-69, and 31% were aged 70 or over.
 Nearly half the congregations in England have fewer than five members under 16 whilst the average age of congregations is 62.

-So where are all the Millennials and why don't they attend church?
+So where are all the Millennials?
+Why don't they attend church but why does Christmas attract so many?

 The word 'attend' could be a clue.
 Millennials don't want passivty.